jnu/ncaa-basketball-learn/README.md

-March Madness
+NCAA Basketball Learning
 ===

 ### About

-March Madness machine learning experiments
+College basketball machine learning experiments

 *Under development for the 2015 tournament*